lamhq/tech-notes/pages/devops/aws/app-integration/step-function.md

 A task is a state in a workflow represent a single unit of work.

+## Pricing

+Each time you perform a step in your workflow, Step Functions counts a state transition.

+You pay for the number state transitions (including retries) you use per month.

+Free Tier: 4000 State Transitions per month.

+State Transitions cost a flat rate of $0.000025 per state transition thereafter.

 ## Types of workflow

 Each workflow has executions.
 Executions are instances where you run your workflows in order to perform your tasks.